 Author: NoNieqa Ramos

 Raised in the Boogie Down Bronx, NoNieqa Ramos is an educator and literary activist.
-She wrote the young adult novel The Disturbed Girl's Dictionary and the picture book Hair Story.
-She believes Halloween is a lifestyle, not a holiday.
-If you're in Virginia, you might catch NoNieqa getting motorcycle lessons from her soulmate Michael or going indie bookstore hopping with her preciosos Jandi and Langston.
-Connect with her works on www.nonieqaramos.com or on the Latinx collective www.lasmusasbooks.com.
+Their work includes the young adult novels The Disturbed Girl's Dictionary and The Truth Is, as well as the picture book Hair Story.
+They believe Halloween is a lifestyle, not a holiday.
+If you're in Virginia, you might catch NoNieqa getting motorcycle lessons from their soulmate Michael or going indie bookstore hopping with their preciosos Jandi and Langston.
+Connect with their works on www.nonieqaramos.com or on the Latinx collective www.lasmusasbooks.com.

 Illustrator: Keisha Morris